-With loads of customer data within reach, it can be hard to resist going collecting as much data as possible but striking the right balance is important.
-According to a survey conducted by The Harris Poll on behalf of TELUS International, when a brand provides a more personalized customer experience, 76% of Americans are "more likely to complete a purchase," and 53% are more likely to pay a bit more for products and services.
+With mountains of customer data within reach, it can be hard to resist collecting as much data as possible, but striking the right balance is important.
+According to a survey conducted by The Harris Poll on behalf of TELUS International, when a brand provides a more personalized customer experience, 76% of Americans are more likely to complete a purchase, and 53% are more likely to pay a bit more for products and services.
 Meanwhile, companies that take a more personalized approach increase the likelihood that their customers will recommend them to others (70%).
-And Generation Zers — that is, consumers aged 18 to 22 — are often much more likely to complete a purchase, pay more and generate positive word of mouth when they know personalization will be used to improve their brand interaction.
+And Generation Zers — those born between 1996 and 2015 — are often much more likely to complete a purchase, pay more and generate positive word of mouth when they know personalization will be used to improve their brand interaction.

 With this in mind, it's important to approach customer data with caution.
 There's immense value in using it to learn more about purchasing patterns and brand engagement, and consumers clearly appreciate seamless interactions that make their lives easier.
 Just don't cross the line by appearing too prescient, referencing information a customer didn't share with your brand directly or using photos of your customers' friends to sell them things.

 The purpose of personalization is to create a stronger bond between your brand and your customers while also increasing engagement.
 But if your customer feels as though you've tricked them into providing personal information, or are using it in a way they haven't approved, it's unlikely you'll meet those goals.
 In fact, those kinds of experiences are about as appetizing as stale candy corn and can do permanent damage to your brand.

 There are, however, several strategies you can use to capitalize on data without leaving a bad taste in a customer's mouth.

 Evaluate and leverage customer insights